 You knew you were cool if you followed your favourite celebs.

 2000 – THE BACK TATTOO

-The ‘noughties’ saw a rise in back and lower back tattoos.
-Yes, we are talking about the ever popular, at the time, “tramp stamp” tattoo.
+The ‘noughties’ saw a rise in the back and lower back tattoos.
+Yes, we are talking about the ever-popular, at the time, “tramp stamp” tattoo.
 This was also the decade that the fabulous Rihanna entered the music industry and bought with her the trendy star tattoos.
-Butterflies and Yin Yans tattoos were also choice of design in the 90’s.
+Butterflies and Yin Yans tattoos were also choices of design in the 90s.

 2010 – LOCATION TATTOOS